LorBordin/ainulindale/_posts/2019-12-19-Building-a-Spam-Classifier.markdown

 <img src="https://raw.githubusercontent.com/LorBordin/Spam_classifier/master/images/test_performances.png" width="400">
 </div>

-This confirms that __the voting classifier scores better than any individual one!__
+As expected __the voting classifier scores better than any individual one!__

 ## 7. Conclusion

 In this post we've exploited a public dataset of raw emails and in order to make a __simple yet powerful spam-filter__ that detects most of the spam that evade the controls of our providers.

+Again, take a look at my
+<a href="https://github.com/LorBordin/Spam_classifier">GitHub repo</a>
-Again, take a look at my GitHub repo (MAKE LINK) and in particular at the  __Jupyter Notebook__ if you wanna inspect the code I used to analyze and preprocess the mails and to train the filter.
+and in particular at the  __Jupyter Notebook__ in it, if you want to inspect the code I used to make my filter.

 <!--- comment on periodically update the dictionaries and re-train the voting classifier in order to keep the filter up-to-date with the new spam e-mails.
 This is a simple task and it isn't time consuming as well. --->

-Finally, I'd like to comment about possible extensions.
+Let's comment about some possibile generalisations.
-We've developed a spam filter, however the same ideas can applied to other similar tasks; the code as well could be used with little changes.
+Here we've build a spam-filter, however the same ideas can applied to other similar tasks; the code as well could be used with little changes.

 Obvious examples are a __Hate-speach detector__, that classifies profiles in a social network with little modifications, or a __Clickbait recognizer__, that detects false advertisement from a website.